 Paul Wilkinson, nominated by The Wildlife Trusts

-Paul is head of Living Landscape for The Wildlife Trusts, and has responsibility for leading and supporting the achievement of the vision across the UK, including leading key terrestrial and freshwater policy and advocacy for The Wildlife Trusts.
+Paul is Chief Executive of the Nottinghamshire Wildlife Trust.
+He was previously Head of Partnerships in the UK office of The Wildlife Trusts, where he led on corporate and funding partnerships, and also Head of Living Landscapes when he had responsibility for leading and supporting the achievement of landscape scale nature conservation across the UK, including leading key terrestrial and freshwater policy and advocacy.

 He previously worked as the Director of Regional Policy for The Wildlife Trusts in the East of England, during which time he was elected to be an environment representative on the East of England Regional Assembly; he chaired the region's Biodiversity Forum for 6 years.

 Paul is also a member of the Governing Board of the Chartered Institute of Ecology and Environmental Management, has been the Norfolk Biodiversity Co-ordinator and worked as the development manager for an environmental education charity in Norfolk.

 The Canal & River Trust has appointed four Chairs to the charity’s new Regional Advisory Boards.
 They will use their local knowledge and contacts to connect the Trust’s waterways, and all their wellbeing benefits, into the lives of the communities that surround them.

 The appointments include people who have had significant experience in the private and public sector and who are keen to support the Trust in making an impact in their regions with all the benefits which the canals and rivers can bring.
 The Chairs bring with them a wealth of experience across many different industry sectors and a passion for the waterways.

 With over 30 years of global business experience, Anil is a Leicestershire Local Enterprise Partnership board member and Chair of Voluntary Action Leicestershire.
 He is a Lay Council Member/Governor for the University of Leicester, Governor of North Warwickshire & South Leicestershire College, Associate non-Executive Director of the George Eliot Hospital NHS Trust and a member of the Governance Committee for The Science Council.